awanmbandi/realworld-cicd-pipeline-project/README.md

     - Security Group (Open): 3000 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair
     - Launch Instance

+8) EC2 (Splunk)
+    - Create an Amazon Linux 2 VM instance and call it (Names: Splunk-Server)
+    - Instance type: t2.micro
+    - Security Group (Open): 22, 8000, 9997, 9100 to 0.0.0.0/0
+    - Key pair: Select or create a new keypair
+    - Launch Instance

 #### NOTE: Confirm and make sure you have a total of 8 VM instances
 ![PipelineEnvSetup!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/raw/zdocs/images/Screen%20Shot%202023-04-26%20at%202.51.21%20PM.png)